Wayne Brady

 Wayne Alphonso Brady (born June 2, 1972) is an American comedian, actor, and singer.
 He is a regular cast member on the American version of the improvisational comedy television series Whose Line Is It Anyway?
 He was the host of the daytime talk show The Wayne Brady Show, the original host of Fox's Don't Forget the Lyrics!, and he has hosted Let's Make a Deal since its 2009 revival.

-Brady also performs musical theatre; he portrayed Lola/Simon in the Tony Award–winning musical Kinky Boots on Broadway from November 2015 to March 2016, and played Aaron Burr in the Chicago production of Hamilton from January 2017 to April 2017.
+Brady also performs musical theatre; he portrayed Lola/Simon in the Tony Award–winning musical Kinky Boots on Broadway from November 2015 to March 2016.
+He’s also appeared on Broadway in Chicago, The Wiz, and Moulin Rouge!
+The Musical.
+Brady played Aaron Burr in the Chicago production of Hamilton from January to April 2017.

 Brady has won five Emmy Awards.
 He won his first Emmy Award for his work on Whose Line Is It Anyway? in 2003, two more in the next year for The Wayne Brady Show, and two for Let's Make a Deal.
-He has also been nominated for two Grammy Awards: Best Traditional R&B Vocal Performance for his cover of the Sam Cooke song "A Change Is Gonna Come", and Best Musical Theater Album for the soundtrack of The Wiz.
+He has also been nominated for two Grammy Awards: Best Traditional R&B Vocal Performance for his cover of the Sam Cooke song "A Change Is Gonna Come," and Best Musical Theater Album for the soundtrack of The Wiz.

 Early life

 Brady was born in Columbus, Georgia, to West Indian parents.
 He moved to Orlando, Florida, as a young child to live with his grandmother and aunt.
-Brady refers to his grandmother, Valerie Petersen, as his "mom", since she raised him.
+Brady refers to his grandmother, Valerie Petersen, as his "mom," since she raised him.
 As a child, Brady developed a stutter.
 This led to him being bullied by other children, which caused him a great deal of anxiety.

 At 16, Brady started performing in community theater and in the Orlando improvisation troupe SAK Comedy Lab, where he first started developing his improv skills.
 He attended Dr. Phillips High School in Orlando, from which he graduated in 1989.

 Shortly thereafter, Brady gained employment at Universal Studios Florida, where he appeared in several projects, most notably two involving the character of Beetlejuice.
-The first was a street show called "Beetlejuice: Dead in Concert", pitting the titular ghost against the Ghostbusters (this is when the park still had the rights to the franchise), where Brady played Winston Zeddemore.
-Later on, the "ghost with the most" was given his own stage show, "Beetlejuice's Rock 'N Roll Graveyard Revue", where Brady portrayed Dracula.
+The first was a street show called "Beetlejuice: Dead in Concert," pitting the titular ghost against the Ghostbusters (this is when the park still had the rights to the franchise), where Brady played Winston Zeddemore.
+Later on, the "ghost with the most" was given his own stage show, "Beetlejuice's Rock 'N Roll Graveyard Revue," where Brady portrayed Dracula.

 In 1996, he moved to Los Angeles, where he continued developing his acting skills.